DoctorHaitch/accessible-math/README.md

 A typical accessible math workflow demonstrated in this project:

-1. Author math in a markup language (e.g., LaTeX)
+1. Author math and surrounding content in a markup language (e.g., LaTeX, Markdown).
-2. Embed math into an HTML document
+2. Embed math or other manipulatives into an HTML document.
-3. Render using a web engine like MathJax
+3. Render using a web engine like MathJax, MathML.
-4. Ensure semantic structure for assistive technologies
+4. Ensure semantic structure for assistive technologies.

 This hybrid approach balances usability for authors with accessibility for readers.